Frequently Asked Questions

 No. To attend a tutoring session, each student must have their own appointment.

-Q: Who are your tutors?
+Q: Who are the tutors?

 SACC tutors are current Baruch students or recent Baruch graduates chosen for their outstanding academic achievement and interpersonal skills.